 Target version is second beta(4.13.85), but it is not in target version list na I thing the issue is in master branch too.

-#2 Updated by Carlos Martín almost 4 years ago
+#2 Updated by Carlos Martín about 4 years ago

 - Priority changed from High to Normal

 The image is set to error on purpose.
 After a delete operation, there isn't a proper epilog phase, and the image may be in an inconsistent state.
 If the file was directly linked, the file system may be corrupted somehow.
 If the image was not linked, the changes made during the VM lifecycle are not saved back to the datastore.